ayn2op/discordo/README.md

 ## Getting Started

-- Run the built executable in a new Terminal window.
+- Run the executable in a new Terminal window.

 By default, Discordo utilizes OS-specific keyring to store credentials such as client authentication token.
 However, if you prefer not to use a keyring, you may set the `DISCORDO_TOKEN` environment variable and Discordo will prioritize the environment variable and use it to login instead of keyring.